 In general, attackers are using fear, urgency, and time-sensitivity of COVID-19 to deliver targeted attacks that are being engaged with by employees.
 Especially as the workforce is entering a shelter-in-place mode, modern email security is required that stays ahead of the constantly evolving threat landscape.

+Of course, the best defense against these attacks is an email security system that can detect these and prevent them from ever hitting the inboxes of employees in your organization.
 In part two of our three-part series, we provide an overview of Abnormal Security’s measures that protect employee mailboxes in the face of an ever-changing threat landscape.